niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 ...

 ```

+???+ abstract
     We iterate through each missile in the `_missileList` from back to front, firing them at the wall until the cumulative damage of the fired missiles is enough to kill the wall or we run out.

-We go from back to front because it is generally more performant to unshift items from a container from the back than the front.
+    We go from back to front because it is generally more performant to unshift items from a container at the back than the front.

     It is also important to remember to update our number of `_missilePoints` after firing off a missile.
 The number of points a missile was worth is its `AttackDamage`, though that will always be `1` for now.

 Lastly, we just need to update the `ShootTrigger` to know which `KillWall` it is attached to and tell the `PlayerMissiles` to `FireMissilesAtTarget` when it enters the trigger volume.